Academic Regulations

 Each undergraduate student may elect to take a total of four courses (or 16 credits) on an ungraded basis under the following conditions:

-• The Ungraded Option cannot be elected in any course applying to the student's declared major or within the student's major department (even if the course is not actually needed to fulfill a requirement of the major).
+- The Ungraded Option cannot be elected in any course applying to the student's declared major nor within the student's major department (even if the course is not actually needed to fulfill a requirement of the major).
+In the case of crosslisted courses, these prohibitions apply, even if the student is not registered within the major department but instead is registered in the crosslisting.

 Grading System for Five College Courses